mtconnect/cppagent/README.md

       }
     }

 This will use the ExampleStreams_1.3.xsd schema in the document.
-The @e@ is the alias that will be used the reference the extended schema.
-The @Location@ is the location of the xsd file relative in the agent namespace.
-The @Location@ must be mapped in the @Files@ section.
+The `e` is the alias that will be used the reference the extended schema.
+The `Location` is the location of the xsd file relative in the agent namespace.
+The `Location` must be mapped in the `Files` section.

 You can do this for any one of the other documents: